ncarr/Liveshow/README.md

   [Redis](http://redis.io)
   [Redis for Windows](https://github.com/MSOpenTech/redis)
 2. `npm install` will install Liveshow and build the client side JS from source.
+3. Set the `DB` environment variable to a MongoDB URL unless it is at `mongodb://localhost:27017/liveshow`

 ## Running the server